Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: The general case

 This fact is equivalent (for pure perverse sheaves of weight~$0$) to the characterization of negligible objects by Weissauer~\cite[Th.\,3]{weissauer_vanishing_2016}, since it is known that the assumption on~$\nunram{M}$ is always true (Corollary~\ref{cor-tacs-negligible}).
 However, the proof that this is so relies on the generic vanishing theorem (Theorem~\ref{thm-gen-van-AV}), which appeals to this result of Weissauer, so this remark does not provide a different proof of this characterization.

 We sketch the argument nevertheless for the sake of illustration.
+It is relatively elementary that it suffices to prove that the isomorphism class of~$M$ is invariant under translation by a non-trivial abelian subvariety (this is~\cite[Lemma\,6]{weissauer_vanishing_2016}), and we will establish this fact.

 To simplify matters, we assume that~$S=U$ in the notation of the previous proof.
 Since~$M$ is negligible, it is quasi-unipotent; arguing as in the previous proof, we obtain a finite decomposition

 in $K(A)$ for some morphisms $\pi_i\colon A\to A_i$ with $\dim(\ker(\pi_i))\geq 1$, some objects $M_i\in\Der(A_i)$ and some non-zero $n_i\in\Zz$.

 Since the classes of simple perverse sheaves form a basis of the $\Zz$-module $K(A)$, there exists some $i\in I$ such that